Do we really have to suffer to be beautiful?

 Regard the lacing marks on the model above (middle).
 This was taken in 2009 after the photoshoot for the first calendar.
-It wasn't just corsets that left you battered and bruised, look at the structural engineering involved in a strapless evening gown.
+The girdle has left a pronounced welt on the wearer as it has ridden down the body and it wasn't just foundation garments that left you battered and bruised, look at the structural engineering involved in a strapless evening gown.

 This remarkable series of five postcards shows the ecstasy that can be achieved from lacing up your corsets (she will never, ever lace them closed) and donning a chin strap.
 Soon she will be slim and that double chin consigned to history; no wonder she looks so happy.